Shifted Poisson structures on higher Chevalley-Eilenberg algebras: Introduction and summary

 We will now explain our results in more detail by outlining the content of this paper.
 In Section \ref{sec:prelim}, we recollect some basic definitions about cochain complexes and commutative dg-algebras in order to fix our notation and to make this paper self-contained.
 In Section \ref{sec:polyvectors}, we recall from \cite{CPTVV,Pridham} the definitions of $n$-shifted polyvectors and $n$-shifted Poisson structures on a commutative dg-algebra $A$.
 It is important to note that such $n$-shifted Poisson structures do not only contain the datum of a single binary bracket $\{\,\cdot\,,\,\cdot\,\}$, or equivalently a bivector $\pi^{(2)}$, but rather they contain an a priori infinite tower of homotopy-coherence data acting as witnesses for the Jacobi identity, see Remark \ref{rem:tower}.
-We then specialize these definitions to the cases of finitely generated free and semi-free commutative dg-algebras and develop a graphical calculus which is practically useful to analyze the algebraic properties of $n$-shifted Poisson structures.
+We then specialize these definitions to the cases of finitely generated free and semi-free commutative dg-algebras and develop a graphical calculus which is practically useful to visualize and analyze the algebraic properties of $n$-shifted Poisson structures.
+(See also Remark \ref{rem:graphicaltoformula} for an illustration of the advantages of our graphical calculus over element-wise algebraic expressions.)
 The main results about our graphical calculus are stated in Corollaries \ref{cor:shiftedPoissonfree} and \ref{cor:shiftedPoissonsemifree}.
 We observe in Remark \ref{rem:comparison} that the derived geometric concept of an $n$-shifted Poisson structure in this finitely generated semi-free context is equivalent to the $L_\infty[0,n-1]$-quasi-bialgebra structures from \cite[Definition 2.5]{Zhu} and we thus provide a geometric interpretation for such objects. \sk